Home > Learn > Articles

 Social Distancing

 Small particles that people breathe out can contain virus particles.
 The closer you are to more people, the higher the risk of exposure.
 Avoid crowded areas and maintain a safe distance from others, especially in indoor settings.
-This not only reduces your risk but also protects those who are at a higher risk of severe illness from COVID-19.
+This not only reduces your risk but also protects those who are at a higher risk of severe illness from COVID-19, RSV, and the flu.

 Handwashing